sassoftware/sas-viya-tuning/README.md

    `git clone https://gitlab.sas.com/erbour/sas-viya-tuning.git`

+   The following steps are necessary following the `clone` command to point to the right branch:

+   `git fetch origin`

+   `git checkout scenarios`

 2. Copy the contents of this project to the `site-config` location within the deployment directory used to install/configure Viya

    `cp sas-viya-tuning {deploy-dir}/site-config`